 Aaron Johnson; John Lennon at age 17

 19 year-old Aaron Johnson (The Greatest) will obviously play Lennon from age 15 to 20 — not much of a stretch.
 They’d better get the hair color right — light reddish brown.
-If they screw this part up they’re dead.
+And Johnson had better wear that signature Lennon nose.
+If they screw these things up they’re dead.

 The great Kristin Scott Thomas will play Lennon’s Aunt Mimi, which is a larger, more expressive role than the part of Lennon’s mother Julia, which is being played by Anne Marie Duff.
 Paul McCartney arrives during the last 20-odd pages, so they’d better get somebody damn good to play him.